ScreamingHawk/path_tiles/README.md

 - `--channel-depth FLOAT`: Depth of channels in mm (default: 3.0)
 - `--path-radius FLOAT`: Radius of path channels in mm (default: 2.0)
 - `--dot-radius FLOAT`: Radius of endpoint dots in mm (default: 6.0)
+- `--dot-depth FLOAT`: Depth of endpoint dots in mm (default: same as channel-depth)
+- `--dot-inset FLOAT`: Distance of dot centers from tile edge in mm (default: 0.0)
 - `--output DIR`: Output directory (default: "output")

 ### Examples